ketr4x/minibookx-linux/README.md

-# minibookx-linux
-How to configure EndeavourOS on CHUWI Minibook X
+# How to configure EndeavourOS on CHUWI MiniBook X
+## Requirements
+- Chuwi MiniBook X
+- A pendrive with EndeavourOS installer